mitzey234/NotVeryLocalAdmin/README.md

 enableAll | ea - (Usage: ea) Enables all configured servers, saves to config

 disableAll | da - (Usage: da) Disables all configured servers, saves to config

+reload - (Usage: reload) Reloads the whole config file and reconfigures the program live.
+Servers will not be affected by this function and the function will update log folder paths and such.
+Servers that are added will be created, servers that are removed will not be deleted until the program is restarted as a safety measure.

 # Future stuffs